Inline edit mode

 You can enable standalone inline edit through the Enable standalone inline edit mode setting on the Details screen of the design applied to your site.

 Once this setting is enabled, you can access standalone inline edit mode by appending the inline edit mode suffix (

 /_edit by default) to a page’s URL.

-Read the Working with designs documentation to learn how to activate this setting for your site design.
+Read the Designs documentation to learn how to activate this setting for your site design.